 And if it is asking us to raise revenue, we can turn around and tell them that look we are not raising revenues, we are going to cut our expenditure.
 The IMF cannot have any objection to that because the IMF’s objective is the reduction of the budget deficit.

 IMF has no interest in how much tax we collect or don’t collect.
 It is because when we don’t come up with a solution, the IMF gives us a solution and their solution is to raise taxes.
 We can go back to them and tell them we are not going to raise taxes, instead, we will cut our expenditure.

-Dr. Kaiser Bengali has been economic advisor to the Governments of Baluchistan and Sindh.
-He has headed prestigious institutions like the Social Policy and Development Center (SPDC), Karachi and Sustainable Development Policy Institute (SDPI), Islamabad.
+Dr. Kaiser Bengali has been an economic advisor to the Governments of Baluchistan and Sindh.
+He has headed prestigious institutions like the Social Policy and Development Center (SPDC), Karachi, and Sustainable Development Policy Institute (SDPI), Islamabad.

 The views expressed in this article are the author’s own and do not necessarily reflect the editorial policy of Global Village Space.